Group Health Joining Kaiser Permanente: News and Updates

 Group Health has signed an agreement to be acquired by Kaiser Permanente, a nationally recognized, nonprofit health care leader, and one that shares our values and commitment to putting your health first.

-If the acquisition is completed:
+After the acquisition is completed:

 - The Group Health plan you select during 2016 Open Enrollment will not change in 2017.